sapphonie/sdk13-gigalib/README.md

 - Stick it in `/src/game/shared/sdk13-sappholib`
 - Stick this block somewhere in your client vpc, adjusting it as needed

+### IF YOU ARE USING THIS LIBCURL

+You NEED to go into ./src/game/client/client_base.vpc and comment out all instances of
+- libcurl
+- curlssl
+- libz
+- libcrypto
+- libbrotli
+- libnghttp2
+- libssh2
+- libssl
+- libstd

+You might not have all of these, that's fine.
+Comment out the ones you do have.

 ```
 // <sappholib>